Terry goes to Libya, and Jane thinks he has forgotten her.

 "Well, perhaps he's got too much going on."

 "Yeah, all them Arab girls belly dancing round him, the dirty lucky sod."
-We both laughed as I took his tea over.
+They both laughed as she took his tea over.

 "I'd like to write to him, could you give me his address?"